The Diary of Anaïs Nin: Volume I (1931–1934)

 First published in 1966, it depicts Nin living in Louveciennes, just outside Paris, with her husband, banker Hugh Parker Guiler.
 Guiler's name is not once mentioned in this volume.
 Volume One covers the most important years of her relationship with Henry Miller.
-She has just published her study of D. H. Lawrence.
 Many of the early entries deal with Henry and his fascinating wife June.
 She discusses her psychoanalytic sessions with Rene Allendy and Otto Rank at length.
 During this period, her father re-enters her life.
 By the end of this volume, Henry has published Tropic of Cancer and she had completed House of Incest (published, 1936) and Winter of Artifice (published 1939).
 During his time, Henry Miller started to influence the writings published in Louveciennes in 1966.
 Nin's impression of Miller was rather startling, as she fell in contemplation of his literacy.

 Volume V (1947–1955)

 Volume V was published in 1974, describes her first trip to Acapulco, the beginning of her double life in Sierra Madre, California as well as in New York, the death of her mother and the progress of her feelings and career.
 Her love life, including the existence of both her husbands, is still deleted.